Natallia-Karatava/portfolio-Natallia-Karatava/README.md

 # This is a simple page for a portfolio while creating it used:

 1. Vite + React
-2. Taiwind for styling
+2. Tailwind for styling